Home Equity Calculator

 Practical Tips

-• Get a professional appraisal or use recent comparable sales for an accurate property value — do not overestimate.
+- Get a professional appraisal or use recent comparable sales for an accurate property value — do not overestimate.
+This mistake is one of the most commonly reported issues in this area, and correcting it after the fact typically costs several times more than preventing it upfront.

-• Equity above 20% eliminates PMI on conventional loans, saving hundreds per month.
+- Equity above 20% eliminates PMI on conventional loans, saving hundreds per month. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

-• A HELOC on a rental property can fund your next down payment — but it adds risk and debt.
+- A HELOC on a rental property can fund your next down payment — but it adds risk and debt.
+The impact of this change compounds over time, so even a modest adjustment in this direction typically produces measurable improvements within the first month of implementation.

-• Property values can decline — do not treat equity as guaranteed wealth until you sell or refinance.
+- Property values can decline — do not treat equity as guaranteed wealth until you sell or refinance.
+This mistake is one of the most commonly reported issues in this area, and correcting it after the fact typically costs several times more than preventing it upfront.

-• Interest on HELOCs used for home improvements is tax-deductible; interest for other purposes usually is not.
+- Interest on HELOCs used for home improvements is tax-deductible; interest for other purposes usually is not.
+Taking the time to follow this guidance produces measurably better results and prevents common pitfalls that lead to wasted time, materials, and money.

 Frequently Asked Questions